ibm-cloud-docs/hp-virtual-servers/retrieve_info_vs.md

 {: shortdesc}

 {:note}
 The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
-If the user password expires, you can't to log in by way of SSH even if you use SSH-keys.
+After the user password expires, you have 30 days to change your password.
+If you don't change your password within the 30 days, your account becomes inactive and it is no longer possible to log in via SSH even if you are using SSH-keys.
 For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).

 ## Retrieving information in the UI
 {: #retrieve-UI}